GhalibMuhammad/GhalibMuhammad/README.md

 ## About Me

-I'm a passionate junior software developer specializing in PHP and the Laravel framework.
+I'm a passionate junior backend developer specializing in PHP and the Laravel framework.
 I love building robust web applications and continuously learning new technologies to improve my skills.

 - 🌱 I’m currently mastering **Laravel**
 - 👯 I’m looking to collaborate on **open-source Laravel projects**